-In line with the Equalities Act 2010, our Equality Information Policy addresses all forms of discriminatory incident.
-All incidents should be reported via CPOMS.
+In line with the Equalities Act 2010, our Equalities Policy addresses all forms of discriminatory incidents.

 Health and Safety

 We recognise the importance of safeguarding pupils throughout the school day.
 Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment.